 If it’s location, location, location in real estate then its validation, validation, validation in startups.
 Demonstrate that you are filling a genuine need in the market.
 It’s pretty standard if you’re established (customers, users, revenue, engagement, etc.) however if you are still early on in the business life cycle, you can also explore surveys, customer interviews, beta trials, retention/engagement stats or if you want a sure winner, try to lock down some pre-sales or signed MOU’s (memorandum of understanding) with clients.

-Tip: a simple line graph is the perfect way to present your progress to date, hopefully trending upwards.
+Tip: a simple line graph is a perfect way to present your progress to date, hopefully trending upwards.
 Use a dotted line to indicate your forecast over coming periods.
-I am all for the subliminal illusion of the “hockey stick effect”, just don’t over do it with crazy forecasts.
+I am all for the subliminal illusion of the “hockey stick effect”, just don’t overdo it with crazy forecasts.

 9. Your offer